 Are you thinking about building a new fence?
 Need to learn more about the different fence types, materials and whether you need to hire a builder?
-A new fence has many different uses and purposes.
-It provides security and privacy for your section as well as safety for pets and children.
-Fences come in a wide range of materials and styles, each having its own advantages.
+Not all materials and designs are the same so it’s important to consult with a professional.

 Build-it-yourself fencing kits are available from home-improvement stores and specialist fencing companies.
 However, installing a sturdy fence can be a very lengthy process.
 If a fence is completed correctly it can last a long time and increase the value of your property.

 Without the relevant experience and knowledge of fence construction and installation, you may end up wasting your time and money.

 If you still wish to install a fence yourself, it may be a good idea to take the hybrid approach mixing and matching between building a fence the do-it-yourself way and hiring professionals to help you.

 Most fences need post holes – holes in the ground in which the fence posts are placed.
 This is the most difficult part of building a fence.
 It is critical that the holes are evenly spaced and leveled before the posts are installed.
 If it isn’t done correctly you will end up with a crooked and unsteady fence.

 Consider getting a contractor to dig the post holes for you, while you do the rest of the job.
 The contractor will know how to avoid tree roots, pipes, wiring, underground cabling.
 Otherwise, you may find yourself having to hire a plumber to deal with an accidentally burst water pipe.

 The layout of your section has a significant effect on your fence.
 If there are areas that rise or fall you will need to adjust the length of the fence posts and/or the height of the fence.

 This means you will require different-sized posts and fences, (not available in a DIY kit generally), and difficult to estimate if you buy the materials on your own.
 Get some fencespiration here!

 Laws and regulations when building a new fence